emsifa/evo/README.md

 }
 ```

-In example above, Evo will get `token` cookie value and inject it to `$token` parameter.
+In example above, Evo will get `token` cookie value and inject it to the `$token` parameter.

 #### `Body` Attribute